vishalkukade38/vishalkukade38/README.md

 - 🌱 I’m currently learning DeepLearning and AI
 - 👯 I’m looking to collaborate on some AI,computer vision projects
 - 🤔 I’m looking for help in AI projects and statistics
-- 💬 Ask me about ml moddels, encoding decoding techniques, EDA, Outliers etc
+- 💬 Ask me about machine learnig environment
 - 📫 How to reach me: vishalkukkade38@gmail.com